LVIII Panzer Corps

 LVIII Panzer Corps was a panzer corps in the German Army during World War II.

 This corps was established on 28 July 1943 as LVIII.
 Reserve-Panzerkorps in Wehrkreis V. On 6 July 1944, it was renamed LVIII Panzerkorps.

 It was sent to Le Mans in France on 20 July 1944 to fight the allies.
-It retreated through France before fighting in the Ardennes Offensive in winter 1944-1945.
-It ended the war in the Ruhr Pocket in April 1945.
+It retreated through France before fighting in the Ardennes Offensive in winter 1944–1945.
+It ended the war in the Ruhr Pocket in April 1945 subordinated to the 5th Panzer Army/Heeresgruppe B.